 Can a Partial Partner Shut Down a Business?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Shuttering a business because the other partner won't pony up is a clear sign of discord.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Shuttering a business because the other partner won't pony up is a clear sign of discord.
 The partner demanding the contribution could either be trying to (unfairly) precipitate a rift, or could be rightfully expressing concern that he or she will be carrying the weight of the business.
 If that's the case, then the partner not contributing will be getting 50 percent of the business but not making 50 percent of the contributions.

 That said, unless you have a written agreement in which you promise to make more contributions, state corporate laws generally do not require that you make additional capital contributions to the business.